hamburg-catholics/alpha/index.markdown

           <h1>DATES & TIMES</h1>
         </div>
         <div class="col-lg small-text">
+            <h5>13th August 2020 - 8th October 2020</h5><br>
             Join us for Alpha online by clicking the sign up button below!
-The Alpha course runs over 8 weeks covering different topics and ideas.
+The Alpha course runs over 10 weeks and one Saturday covering different topics and ideas.
-            Sign up below and we will email you a link to the Zoom meeting.
+            Sign up below and we will email you a link to the Zoom meeting.<br>
-            Session 1: Introduction to Alpha
+            Session 1: Is there more to Life than this?<br><br>
         </div>
       </div>
     </div>